Gunther-Schulz/rclone-bisync-manager/README.md

 ### Command Line Options

 - **folders**: Specify particular folders to sync as a comma-separated list (optional).
 If not provided, all sync paths will be synced.
-  Examples:
-  - To sync all folders: `python rclone_bisync.py`
-  - To sync specific folders: `python rclone_bisync.py documents,photos`
 - **-d, --dry-run**: Perform a dry run.
+Use this option to safely test your configuration without making any actual changes.
 - **--resync**: Force a resynchronization.
 - **--force-bisync**: Force a bisync.
 This option is only applicable if specific folders are specified.
 - **--console-log**: Enable logging to the console.
 Only wrapper messages are logged to the console, not the detailed log messages from rclone.

 Examples:

+- Dry run for all folders (recommended for initial testing): `python rclone_bisync.py -d`
-- Dry run for all folders: `python rclone_bisync.py -d`
+- Dry run for specific folders: `python rclone_bisync.py documents,photos -d`
 - Resync specific folders: `python rclone_bisync.py documents,music --resync`
 - Force bisync with console logging: `python rclone_bisync.py photos --force-bisync --console-log`

+It's highly recommended to always start with a dry run, especially when setting up the script for the first time or making changes to your configuration.
+This allows you to review the proposed changes without risking any data loss or unintended modifications.

+Once you're confident that the dry run results are as expected, you can run the script without the `-d` or `--dry-run` option to perform the actual synchronization.

 ## Logs